BNasmith/PTForsyth/PTFWorkofChrist.md

 even in rational heresy.
-Has the Church on the whole ever really forgotten that it is in the mercy of God that all our hopes begin and end ?
+Has the Church on the whole ever really forgotten that it is in the mercy of God that all our hopes begin and end?
 And even if the Church had gone further wrong than it has done about this, we do not live upon the Church, but upon the gospel and upon the Bible.
 We live in and through the
 Church.
 We cannot do without it.
 We must get back a great deal more respect for it.
-But we do not live on the Church ; we live on the word of the gospel which is in the Bible.
+But we do not live on the Church; we live on the word of the gospel which is in the Bible.

 What is the real objective element in the
-Bible's gospel ?
-What is the real objective element in atonement ?
+Bible's gospel?
+What is the real objective element in atonement?
 We are tempted, I say, to declare that it was the offering of a sacrifice to God outside of Him and us, the offering of a sacrifice to God by somebody not God yet more